 The Grand Pacific Hotel Suva was the one place in Fiji that we knew that we MUST stay at.
 A hotel that exuded the exotic sophistication of bygone days, of a time when travel to the Pacific was elegant and full of charm.

 This hotel did not disappoint in any way and was an absolute highlight of our stay in Fiji.
+Read on to find out just how much The Grand Pacific Hotel met our expectations.

 The existing colonial building has been thoughtfully upgraded so that the old world style gently melds into the modern.
 With clean lines and natural wood, it is unapologetic modernity.
 It all comes together to ooze style and class.